gkink/gkink.github.io/about.md

 I'm into a bunch of sports.
 I play a mean game of ping-pong and foosball, love snowboarding and I'm the undisputed king of riverbank rock-hopping (it's a niche sport with me as the only one practicioner).
 I'm a collector of epic board games and the Game Master of countless play nights.
 As the founder of an organization 'The men belong to the kitchen' I myself like to cook.
 I also like exploring exotic dishes from my travels around Georgia and beyond.

-If my social life was a volcano it would definitely be Mauna Loa (internet says it's the most active one) as I often go to bars, festivals having boardgame nights because why not, right?
-But this volcano also has some quiet times during which it watches TV shows, movies, animes, cartoons...
-He also lives a parallel life on Reddit like every other regular redditor.
+I'm socially active, I often go to bars, festivals having boardgame nights...
+During my quiet time time I watch TV shows, movies, animes, cartoons...
+I also have  a parallel life on Reddit like every other regular redditor.

-Sooner or later failure comes to all of us, in my case I tried learning musical instruments like the guitar, ukulele and djembe.
-It started well, it continued well but at some point I just stopped doing it, who knows why, and here I am, still a programmer writing this 'About Me' about me.

-I'm a Capricorn.
-If that means anything to you, it's just sad.

 ## And even less about me as a software engineer

-I have over 5 years of experience as a backend software developer.
-I've been fortunate to work on a wide variety of projects, some of which have been particularly enriching and enlightening.
-While I have a deep passion for Java and its associated technologies, I've always been keen on exploring new horizons and seeking new challenges.

-## Technical Experience

-- **Programming Languages**: Java, with basic knowledge in C, C++, Javascript, and Python.
+I’m a senior backend engineer with 7+ years of hands-on experience across diverse software projects.
+I specialize in Java (Java 7/8/11/17/21) and related technologies, and I've worked extensively in industries like Banking (2.5 years), Crypto (1.5 years), AdTech (2.5 years), and Ticket Marketplaces (1.5 years and ongoing).

+Throughout my career, I’ve worked with both monolithic and microservice architectures.
+I have experience building both synchronous and asynchronous systems, developing highly concurrent and multithreaded applications, and optimizing high-throughput systems — including one handling over 400,000 requests per second.
+I’ve worked on numerous optimization tasks and have strong experience with both SQL and NoSQL databases.

+I'm highly responsible and take pride in simplifying complex flows by breaking them down into understandable, actionable parts.
+I have consistently worked in Agile environments and am very comfortable with that methodology.
+Additionally, I’ve conducted interviews for various companies and projects, contributing to technical hiring and team growth.

+Here is a non-complete list of technologies I've worked with:

+- **Languages**: Java, Python
-- **Frameworks & Libraries**: If you think this line matters please stop reading
+- **Frameworks & Libraries**:
-- **Other Technologies**: Aerospike, Clickhouse, GCP, Grafana, carbon-c-relay, Docker, Linux <3
+  - Spring Boot
+  - Doorkeeper (Proprietary Netty based asynchronous web framework on Java)
+  - JUnit, Mockito
+  - Liquibase, Flyway
+  - OpenAPI
+  - DDD
+- **Databases**:
+  - PostgreSQL
+  - Oracle
+  - ClickHouse
+  - InfluxDB
+  - Aerospike
-- **Development Environments**: Vim <3, IntelliJ
+- **Development Environments**: Vim, Linux, IntelliJ
+- **DevOps & CI/CD**:
+  - Git
+  - GitHub
+  - Bitbucket
-- **Version Control**: GIT <3, SVN
+  - SVN
+  - Jenkins
+  - Docker
+  - GCP
+- **Messaging & Streaming**: Kafka
+- **Authentication & Security**: Keycloak
+- **Monitoring & Observability**:
+  - Telegraf
+  - Carbon-c-relay
+  - Grafana
+  - Graphite
 - **Core Competencies**:
   - Object-Oriented Patterns
   - Async Java